Local governments can invest in this strategy using State and Local Fiscal Recovery Funds (SLFRF) from the American Rescue Plan Act (ARPA).

 Project QUEST is not yet in any of the major clearinghouses, but has demonstrated positive results in an independent, high-quality evaluation conducted by the Economic Mobility Corporation

-- Increased employment rate by 10 percentage points
+- Participants' employment rate increased by 10 percentage points

 - Note: This content is under review.